-People with recurring ear infections may need ear tubes, which are small tubes that allow air into the middle ear.
+People with recurring ear infections may need ear tubes.
 Doctors may recommend tubes if a person has three infections requiring antibiotics within 6 months.

 Ear tube insertion is a minor procedure that is relatively common.
 In the United States, ear tube insertion is the most common outpatient surgery doctors perform on children.